pandaloan/startup/notes.md

   console.log(result);

   # Midterm Study Guide questions and answers
-  1. The <link> HTML element specifies relationships between the current document and an external resource.
+  1. The link HTML element specifies relationships between the current document and an external resource.
 This element is most commonly used to link to stylesheets, but is also used to establish site icons (both "favicon" style icons and icons for the home screen and apps on mobile devices) among other things.
+     The link tag defines the relationship between the current document and an external resource.
+The link tag is most often used to link to external style sheets or to add a favicon to your website.
+The link element is an empty element, it contains attributes only.

+  2. The div tag defines a division or a section in an HTML document.
+The div tag is used as a container for HTML elements - which is then styled with CSS or manipulated with JavaScript.
+The div tag is easily styled by using the class or id attribute.
+Any sort of content can be put inside the div tag!
+Note: By default, browsers always place a line break before and after the div element.

   3. The dot(.) and hash(#) both of them are used as CSS selectors.
 Both selectors are used to select the content to set the style.
 CSS selectors select HTML elements according to their id, class, type, attribute, etc.
 Id selector(“#”): The id selector selects the id attribute of an HTML element to select a specific element.
 An id is always unique within the page so it is chosen to select a single, unique element.
 It is written with the hash character (#), followed by the id of the element.